jeromeetienne/demo.videovr360/ar-vr-report/REPORT.md

 ### Old notes
 * Virtual reality is about an other reality.
 Not like the actual reality that surround you.
 * Virtual reality is close to the scope of entertainment because it can display any reality even the fixtuous ones. it goes from the realty displayed in game.
-  Level game.
-For games.
 Even GtaV.
-We can imagine how the actual movie industry could use vR to display a new kind of movie
+* We can imagine how the actual movie industry could use vR to display a new kind of movie
 * Augmented reality is about modifying our reality.
 * The current works we live in.
 * It is a way more profound change.